 - the CEO’s terms of employment, and terms for management and those directly subordinated to the CEO

 - Follow and evaluate variable remuneration programmes for company management

 - Matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc.

-- Prepare matters and decisions relating to the Remuneration for Ratos and the companies, in some cases for decision by the Board and/or the general meeting
+- Prepare matters and decisions relating to the incentive systems for Ratos and the companies, in some cases for decision by the Board and/or the general meeting